Tea + Teaware

 Quantity: 25 individually wrapped candies; net wt.
 3.42 oz (97 g)

 Care: Store in a cool, dark place.
-For optimal flavor, consume within 6 months of opening.
 Warning: Hard candy may pose a choking hazard for small children.

 Kirishima, Japan